Why apply to Entrepreneurs First?

 It’s key to show leadership skills and a willingness to embrace unconventional paths.
 In interviews, demonstrate confidence while showcasing your specialized knowledge and unique perspective.
 Remember: don’t undersell yourself.
 Prepare to share your past experiences, both the successes and what you learned from the failures.

-Here are founders’ tips on the Entrepreneur First application process…
+Here are founders’ tips on the Entrepreneurs First application process…

 1. Illustrate your leadership and execution skills with examples of past achievements.